AngleProtocol/merkl-docs/distribute-with-merkl/types-of-campaign/README.md

 # Types of campaign

-**Before starting your campaign**, and using your reward token as an incentive token on Merkl, we need some information to make sure that we’ll be able to properly compute APRs, and that it’ll be safe for our users.
+**Before starting your campaign**, and using your reward token as an incentive token on Merkl, we need some information to make sure that we will be able to properly compute APRs, and that it will be safe for our users.
 You can find all whitelisted tokens by chain on this [page](https://app.merkl.xyz/integrations).
 If your token is not part of the list, please fill out the following [form](https://tally.so/r/3y2bqx).

 **Remember, one of Merkl's core features is the ability to incentivize activity on one chain while distributing rewards on another.**